-- Imitation – Your child builds imitation skills by observing the details of what others around him are doing and him pretending to do the same.
+- Imitation – Children build imitation skills by observing the details of what others around them are doing and pretending to do the same.

 - Flexible Thinking – Play items look a lot like the real thing, but it takes some flexible thinking to accept and imagine that those items work like the real thing.

 - Imagination – Often children find materials around the house that remind them of real items to use for pretend play.
 Plus, they have to imagine what the person in that role would do and say.

 - Verbal Skills: Through imaginative play children will learn and use vocabulary outside of their everyday words (e.g. stethoscope).
 Plus, they will form sentences in the form of directives, questions, and comments throughout the activity.
 Even when children play alone during imaginative play, they often will engage in strings of speech and story telling.
 (It’s pretty fun to watch!)

 - Cooperative/Social Play: Though dramatic play can occur as independent play, it may also take place with other children or the parent/therapist.
 It takes negotiation and communication to get everyone on the same page!

 Speech Therapy Flower Activity: Learning Adjectives

 I like to use this visual to help teach describing words and adjectives related to flowers such as colors, long/short, big/little, and health/wilted.
 This visual is perfect for preschoolers or special needs students.

 I loved this activity in speech groups from PK through the elementary level when I worked with children on the autism spectrum.
 This activity can be paired with scripts or picture steps as well to help teach pretend play.

 You can get a free copy of the visual in my Teachers Pay Teachers store (you don’t have to be a teacher to use this site)!